daniamcode/poemunity/README.md

 This App WAS online at https://poemunity.com

 I'M ON AMAZON WEB SERVICES, I DO CI/CD WITH GITHUB ACTIONS AND I MANAGE AUTHENTICATION MYSELF WITH TOKENS.
+I'M REMOVING CREATE-REACT-APP AND MANAGING ESBUILD, ESLINT etc on my own.

 I made the frontend with React, and the backend with Node.js.
 I keep adding Typescript and Testing with Jest and React Testing Library.

-There are three folders: flux, Poemunity-React-Query and poemunity-redux (this last one is the only one valid right now).
+In the branch name "old" there are three folders: flux, Poemunity-React-Query and poemunity-redux, that are now deprecated.
+In the "development" branch, I only have "backend" and "frontend" folders continuing the redux approach but without create-react-app.

+# TL;DR:
 ## Flux
 In the flux folder we have the original project, made during the bootcamp and deployed afterwards.